Keep kids learning with daily schedules and activities. Go to Wide Open School

 Curiously, the product has an overall feeling of being unfinished.
 Instructional videos to help struggling kids that were present in Sokikom are missing in JumpStart Academy Math.
 This component was very helpful, as students could get help when the teacher wasn't available.
 Many sections of the site are labeled "coming soon."
 Hopefully, these missing features will be added.

-JumpStart Academy's greatest strength is its adaptability.
-All students will be working at their own pace, and each lesson moves along based on their responses.
-If a student finishes the lesson without earning 80% competency, they're given a one-minute help video.
-After watching it, kids get a chance to retry the lesson.
-The program is too diagnostic for a kid to slip by without understanding a concept -- that's really helpful.
+JumpStart Academy Math's greatest strength is its adaptability.
+All students will be working at their own pace, and each activity moves along based on their responses.
+Students have the option to retry after a response, but JumpStart Academy doesn't offer any remedial work or feedback to help students get on track, meaning a student who's struggling will need a teacher to intervene.
+Still, the program is too diagnostic for a kid to slip by without understanding a concept -- that's helpful.

 The games are pedagogically sound.
 They build on each other; as kids gain one skill, they'll use it to master the next.
 Some graphics are just too small to see easily, making it difficult for kids to get the correct answer.
 As a result, students who understand a concept may get it wrong just because they can't see the objects correctly.
 This means that some games will not be an option for kids with even minor visual challenges.
 Beware of the built-in text-to-speech reader as well: It incorrectly reads some problems.
 For example, it will read "5 * 6 =" as "five asterisk six equals."